stone-payments/stoneco-guidelines/backend/python/README.md

 name_value = switch_value[value]
 ```

-* If you need a more complex process, it can do with assignment with a function:
+* If you need a more complex process, it can be done with a dict whose values are functions:

 ```python
 value = '3'